jetify-com/devbox/docs/app/docs/jetify_cloud/secrets/dashboard_secrets.md

 sidebar_position: 2
 ---

 You can add or manage secrets for a Jetify Cloud project using the Secrets tab of the Jetify Dashboard.
-Secrets that you set in the Dashboard will be automatically available when an authenticated member of your team uses Devbox to start a shell, script, or service in the application
+Secrets that you set in the Dashboard will be automatically available when an authenticated member of your team uses Devbox to start a shell, script, or service in the application.

 ## Prerequisites